Posted on 5 Comments

 Ahaziah, Wicked King of Judah

-The kingdom of Israel was divided in half during the reign of King Rehoboam and since this the kingdoms of Israel and Judah have always endured problems.
-The Israeli kings were cursed by Jeroboam who started a false religion so he could retain his power.
+The kingdom of Israel was divided in half during the reign of King Rehoboam and since then, the kingdoms of Israel and Judah experienced problems.
+The Israelite kings were cursed by Jeroboam who started a false religion so he could retain his power.
 The kings of Judah usually kept the true worship of God, but many of the rulers tolerated the worship of pagan deities and built foreign altars in their territory.
 King Ahaziah of Judah was one of those kings that had deliberately led the people away from God while he was in power.
 He ruled Judah for a very short amount of time.
 He is found on the Bible World History Timeline starting around 898 BC.

 King Ahaziah Early Years